mankarsnehal/100-Days-of-Code-Data-Science/README.md

 **DAY 1:** Python Basics - control flow statements like if-else conditions and loops.

 **DAY 2:** Functions and Modules - Concept of modules and how to import and use built-in modules as well as create your own.

+**DAY 3:** Data Structures - Python's built-in data structures such as lists, tuples, dictionaries, and sets.
+Also, learn about indexing, slicing, and manipulating these data structures.